le-jack/evolving-door/README.md

 -   Can check for another copy of itself
 -   Spawns a script that spawns a script
 -   Randomized append value to change the hash
--
+-   Reverse shell

-# Current Week Plans:
+# Current Plans:
+- While running:
+  - Check on implants and replace missing ones
-- Unrandomize the appended value
+  - Fix the error output
-- CRAZY IDEAS:
-- Check if you are a clone then append random value
+- while not running check on running process

 # Future Plans: